johanvos/grandroid/README.md

 MainActivity is a java class running on the Dalvik/ART/Android platform.
 Hence, it needs to be compiled with the appropriate compiler (sic)

 It calls into graallauncher.c which will launch the graal-compiled java app.
+This is the one that matters (not the Android activity)

 The pre-compiled app is included in binariesfornow: hello.helloworld.o